Modi likely to file nomination from Varanasi on April 26

 According to sources, Prime Minister Modi would reach the city on April 25 and will head for a road show from Banaras Hindu University to Dashashwamedh Ghat.

-Varanasi Constituency Fact Check
+Varanasi Fact Check